Course Code: REL-ALL-0-ICWIM

 Section 1: Introduction A. About This Course B. Learning Objectives Section 2: Impaired Co-Workers A. Meet Marie and Amy B. Overview C. Forms of Impairment D. Degrees of Impairment E. Substance Use F. Cognitive or Emotional Issues G. Decreased Functioning H. Physical Indicators of Impairment I. Performance Indicators of Impairment J. Revisiting Marie and Amy K. Section Summary Section 3: Interventions and Treatments A. Barriers to Intervention B. Taking Action C. Special Situations D. Assisting Impaired Co-Workers E. The Americans with Disabilities Act F. What Does an Effective Program Look Like?
 G. Carl Seems Different H. Section Summary Section 4: Conclusion A. Summary B. Contributors C. Resources D. References

-Dave holds a Bachelor of Arts in Psychology from the University of Virginia, a Master of Business Administration from the University of Richmond, and is certified by the HR Certification Institute as a Senior Professional in Human Resources (SPHR) and by the Society for Human Resource Management as Senior Certified Professional (SHRM-SCP).
-Mr. Winter served as an HR executive in various business settings and has more than 30 years of experience as a human resources practitioner.
-He is the president of Winter HR Consulting, LLC, a consulting firm focused on HR strategy, organizational and individual development, coaching, and training.
+Mr. Winter received an MBA from the University of Richmond and a BA in Psychology from the University of Virginia.
+He is certified as a Senior Professional in Human Resources by the Human Resources Certification Institute and as a Senior Certified Professional by the Society for Human Resource Management.
+Mr. Winter has served as an HR executive in a variety of business settings and has more than 30 years of experience as a human resources practitioner.
+He is currently the president of an HR consulting firm focused on HR strategy and leadership, organizational and individual development, coaching, and training.

-Disclosure: David A. Winter has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: David A. Winter, MBA, SPHR, SHRM-SP has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

 The target audience for this course is: entry and intermediate level General Staff; in the following settings: All Healthcare Settings.